toschoo/jsosso/README.md

 Jsosso is a simple Json parser.
 It provides a Json datatype and

-- a serializer serialiser to transform Json data into byte vectors,
+- a serializer to transform Json data into byte vectors,
 - a parser to read Json values from streams,
 - a random Json value generator.